Search Index Features

 Character filters remove unwanted characters from the input for a search.
 For example, the default html character filter removes HTML tags from your search content.

 You can use a default character filter in an analyzer or create your own.
+When you create a custom character filter, you can choose whether your analyzer replaces any removed characters with your own configured string.

 For more information about the available default character filters, see Default Character Filters.